How Long Does it Take to Cure Syphilis?

 You can get rid of syphilis for good depending on which stage you’re in when you start treatment — syphilis is easier to treat in the earlier stages.

 The time it takes to cure syphilis varies from person to person.
-It is, however, advisable to wait seven days after you’ve completed treatment and to visit your doctor for a test to make sure you’re cured before resuming sexual activities.
+It is, however, advisable to wait seven days to four weeks after you’ve completed treatment and to visit your doctor for a test to make sure you’re cured before resuming sexual activities.

 If syphilis is diagnosed before the onset of tertiary syphilis, the disease can be cured without any lingering symptoms.